 By Andréa de Paiva and Fabio Menezes

-It might seem a simple question, but it raises some relevant issues: who do neuroarchitects work for?
-We must always keep in mind that the neuroarchitect is someone with a deep knowledge of neuroscience and behavior who applies NeuroArchitecture.
-But who should he/she listen to?
+It might seem a simple question, but it raises some relevant issues: who do architects and designers work for?
+We must always keep in mind that they are the ones who design spaces where people will live, work, study, heal and interact socially.
+But who should designers listen to?
 Are the client’s demands always lined up with needs of the people who will use the spaces?
 What is the role of ethics on it?

 NeuroArchitecture is a science that involves dealing with emotions and behaviors, which are often beyond conscious perception.
 The built architecture can be designed in a way to stimulate specific behaviors on the people who make use of the space, without them noticing any changes on their behavior or which properties were responsible for the changes.
 Therefore, when we discuss NeuroArchitecture, it is fundamental to consider its ethical aspects.